 Jamie Foster Foreman and Shanna Jackson Coulter are the founders of Etowah Arts.
 As artists, business owners, and community advocates, they have been involved with the creative happenings of Canton, Georgia, for many years.

 Shanna owns Local Color Studio, a community art studio previously located in downtown Canton.
-Her vision of a community of artists working together and supporting each other is realized through teaching art and operating a pottery studio in Canton.
-You can follow her work at www.shannacoulter.com
+She teaches art to teens, operates a community pottery studio, and works as an artist and advocate for the arts.
+You can follow her work at www.shannacoulter.com and www.localcolor.studio

-Etowah Arts provides creative development through monthly figure drawing opportunities, and educational presentations at quarterly guild meetings in Canton, GA.
+Etowah Arts provides creative development through monthly figure drawing opportunities and educational presentations at quarterly guild meetings in Canton, Ga.
 The Etowah Arts guild is an opportunity for stakeholders to unite with creatives in a cross-pollination model to strengthen the arts community.
-These meetings include networking, educational presentations, and a progress report on the arts.
+Guild meetings include networking, educational presentations, and a progress report on the arts.
 Meetings are held at The Mill on Etowah.
-Etowah Arts will buttress creative projects, public art, and opportunities for more creativity in our communities through fundraising, guild memberships and grants.
-Etowah Arts will work to fulfill the mission of more vibrant, sustainable and visible creative communities.
+Etowah Arts will buttress creative projects, public art, and opportunities for more creativity in our communities through fundraising, guild memberships, and grants.
+Etowah Arts works to fulfill the mission of more vibrant, sustainable, and visible creative communities.

-Shanna is an artist who owns Local Color Studio, a community pottery studio in Canton.
-She is a painter, photographer, teacher and ceramicist who enjoys encouraging and supporting other artists.
+Shanna is an artist who owns Local Color Studio, a community pottery studio in Canton, Ga.
+She is a painter, photographer, teacher, and ceramicist who enjoys encouraging and supporting other artists.

-Jamie is a painter who owns Menagerie on Main, the art gallery in Canton, GA.
-She also organizes several arts festivals in North Georgia.
+Jamie is a painter who owns Menagerie on Main, the art gallery in Canton, Ga.
+She organizes multiple arts festivals in North Georgia.
 She works to establish a sustainable, forward, and vibrant local art community.

-Art has played such an important role in my life, both as a potter and an enthusiast, that I'm excited to join Etowah Arts to help others find the same connection.
+Art has played an important role in Maria's life, both in her role as a potter and an enthusiast.
+She is excited to join Etowah Arts to help others find the same connection.

 Brooke Schmidt, Communications